clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable-Disable.rst

 Opt-out of telemetry
 ********************

-If you no longer want to send telemetrics data from your system, you can opt-out of the service by running the command:
+To stop sending telemetrics data from your system, opt out of the telemetry service:

 .. code-block:: console

 	sudo telemctl stop
-	sudo telemctl opt-out

 This will create the file :file:`/etc/telemetrics/opt-out` and stop the telemetry services.